Japanese Candles Patterns Gold Analysis

 There are three types of charts used in XAU USD: Line, bar and candles.

-Line - draws a continuous line joining closing gold trading prices of gold.
+Line - draws a continuous line connecting the closing prices of gold trading.

 How to Analyze